oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

 ------------

 - Use of -g, -O0, -O1 compiler options may lead to compilation issues.
 - Combinations of ``param.data_per_workitem`` and ``param.work_group_size`` with large values may lead to device-code compilation errors due to allocation of local memory amounts beyond the device capabilities.
-Refer to "Local memory usage" paragraph for the details regarding allocation.
+Refer to :ref:`Local Memory <local-memory>` for the details regarding allocation.
 - ``radix_sort_by_key`` produces wrong results with the following combinations of ``kt::kernel_param`` and types of keys and values:

   - ``sizeof(key_type) + sizeof(value_type) = 12``, ``param.workgroup_size = 64`` and ``param.data_per_workitem = 96``